pgorman/dangerjaunt/dangerjaunt.md

 AC: 15 HD: 4--7 (CR 6--9) Move: 120' Attacks: bite d6, fire breath

-They breathe fire for 2 HP damage per HD (10', save for half damage).
+They breathe fire for 2 hp damage per HD (10', save for half damage).
 Their keen senses detect invisible opponents on 1--3 in 6, which is why fire giants keep hell hounds as guard dogs.

 ### Hippogriff ###